-Floorboard – This is a type of footrest that the rider can place their entire foot and locate below the engine of the motorcycle.
+Floorboard – This is a type of footrest that the rider can place their entire foot and locate below the motorcycle engine.

 Foot Peg – Footpegs are standard on most motorcycle designs in both the front and rear for the rider and passenger to place their feet.
-These are a round bar with a flat top that accommodates the instep of the foot.
+These are around the bar with a flat top that accommodates the instep of the foot.

-Friction Zone – This is the area where the clutch level begins sending power from the engine to the rear wheel.
+Friction Zone – This is where the clutch level begins sending power from the engine to the rear wheel.
 It stops before the clutch becoming thoroughly engaged.